lxc/incus/doc/faq.md

 Most likely, your firewall blocks network access for your instances.
 See {ref}`network-bridge-firewall` for more information about the problem and how to fix it.

-Another frequent reason for connectivity issues is running LXD and Docker on the same host.
+Another frequent reason for connectivity issues is running Incus and Docker on the same host.
 See {ref}`network-lxd-docker` for instructions on how to fix such issues.

-## How to enable the LXD server for remote access?
+## How to enable the Incus server for remote access?

-By default, the LXD server is not accessible from the network, because it only listens on a local Unix socket.
+By default, the Incus server is not accessible from the network, because it only listens on a local Unix socket.

 You can enable it for remote access by following the instructions in {ref}`server-expose`.

 ## When I do a `incus remote add`, it asks for a token?

-To be able to access the remote API, clients must authenticate with the LXD server.
+To be able to access the remote API, clients must authenticate with the Incus server.

 See {ref}`server-authenticate` for instructions on how to authenticate using a trust token.